-- 1. When the term "Close" is used, the pin (pins) specified for the jumper should be connected (closed), and the circuit of the connecting pins will be shorted. - 2.
-When the term "Open" is used, the pin (pins) specified for the jumper should not be connected, and the circuit of the connecting pins will not be shorted.
+- 1. When the term "close" is used, the pin (pins) specified for the jumper should be connected (closed), and the circuit of the connecting pins will be shorted. - 2.
+When the term "open" is used, the pin (pins) specified for the jumper should not be connected, and the circuit of the connecting pins will not be shorted.

-1.7.
-CPU Prototypes
+1.6 CPU types

-Currently, Intel produces two types of Pentium II processors: the "Boxed" (or Active) Processor, and the Passive Processor.( Refer to the Pictures shown on Page 8) These two types of processors are essentially the same in design.
+Currently, Intel produces two types of Pentium II processors: the Active (Boxed) Processor, and the Passive Processor.
+(Refer to the pictures shown on Page 8).
+These two types of processors are essentially the same in design.
 The only difference between these two types of processors lies in their cooling methods.
-The Boxed (Active) processor is equipped with a CPU cooling fan built in with the CPU, and the Passive Processor is equipped with a heat sink.
-These two types of CPUs provide the user with the same function, and should be installed in the "Pentium II" slots on the S1682D board.
-(Refer to Chapter 3 for the installation and removal of Pentium II processors.)
+The Active Processor is equipped with a heatsink and cooling fan, and the Passive Processor is equipped with a heat sink only.
+These two types of CPUs provide the user with the same function, and should be installed in the "Pentium II" slots on the motherboard.
+(Refer to Chapter 3 for the installation and removal of Pentium II Processors).

-Although the S1682D motherboard is designed for a dual system, it can also accommodate a single CPU.
-However, when a single CPU Configuration is chosen, the Pentium II CPU should be installed in the Pentium II Primary slot as mentioned in Chapter 3.
+NOTE ON S1686D: This motherboard is designed for Dual processors, but it will accommodate a single CPU.
+However, when a single CPU configuration is chosen, the Pentium II CPU should be installed in the Pentium II Primary slot as mentioned in Chapter 3.